Fishing where they are and give them what they want is a proven formula for steelhead fishing success, period.

 Fishing where they are is just a tad more difficult to nail down especially in steelhead seasons when fishing pressure increases and/or there is a decrease in returning fish numbers that contribute to lower catch rates.
 I believe that is happening now and could continue for years to come.

 The only thing to make finding the steelhead easier is the amount of your “looking experience” so new anglers are working with a significant disadvantage.

-So where should my search begin?
+So where should the search begin?